sannong/eink_weather/README.md

 Following the ESPHome guides I installed ESPHome on the driver board using the Windows command line/python version of ESPHome.
 I did not use the Home Assistant ESPHome device builder but you could.

-The project uses a secrets.yaml file which needs to be populated with the following secure credentials provided by your setup and the ESPHome initial base installation on the device Create a secrets.yaml file in the root folder of the project and populate it with the following (filling in the values for your setup):
+The project uses a secrets.yaml file which needs to be populated with the following secure credentials provided by your setup and the ESPHome initial base installation on the device.
+Create a secrets.yaml file in the root folder of the project and populate it with the following (filling in the values for your setup):

 ```
 wifi_ssid: